-How to Start, Use and End Shareplay on FaceTime: Everything You Need To Know
+How to Start, Use and End SharePlay on FaceTime on iPhone

-Before you start using it on your iPhone, it’s first important that you know what SharePlay is.
-SharePlay allows you to stream content together with your friends and family you connect with on FaceTime.
-The shared content can be anything from a movie or TV show on Apple TV to any other shareable content available on a third-party app from the App Store.
-All this is done within a single video call you make on FaceTime with your family or group of friends.
+SharePlay allows you to stream content together with your friends and family when you connect with them on a FaceTime video call.
+The shared content can be anything from a movie or TV show on streaming apps, songs from an audio-streaming service to any other shareable content available on a compatible third-party app.

 Related: How to Turn Off Focus on iPhone